mlpiper/mlpiper/mlcomp/README.md

                 {
                     "key": "<Unique argument key name>",
                     "type": "int|long|float|str|bool",
-                    "label": "<A lable that is displayed in the UI>", "description": "<Description>",
+                    "label": "<A label that is displayed in the UI>", "description": "<Description>",
                     "optional": <true|false>
                 }